lemonn0902/SandalSage/README.md

 - download the fine tuned model and unzip it in local machine.
-- run the fine tuned model using streamlit run code_text_src.py bash streamlit run code_text_src.py
+- run the fine tuned model using streamlit run code_text_src.py bash create a file structure like this pic 2 run using streamlit run code_text_src.py